josdejong/mathjs/examples/bignumbers.js.md

 // BigNumbers

 // load math.js
+var math = require('../index');

-// the default type of numbers is configured as BigNumbers var math = require('../index')({
+// configure the default type of numbers as BigNumbers math.config({
   number: 'bignumber',  // Default type of number: 'number' (default) or 'bignumber'
   precision: 20         // Number of significant digits for BigNumbers });